 Rather than just replacing the bridge, which was built decades ago by dumping fill into the estuary, the fill was removed and a longer span was constructed.
 The fill and old barriers in the waterway that blocked the natural flow has been removed by the U.S. Army Corps of Engineers.

-By bringing local state regional’s and federal agencies together, Rose Bay is returning to being a state and national treasure.
+By bringing local state regional’s and federal agencies together, Rose Bay is returning as a natural state and national treasure.

-A plan for the restoration of the natural waterway is currently in development after working with local, state and federal agencies.
+Congressman Mica is working on a plan for the restoration of the natural waterway with local, state and federal agencies.
 The Florida Department of Transportation, the St. Johns Water Management District, Volusia County, local communities and the U.S. Army Corps of Engineers have all committed resources to bring this dying natural waterway back to life.